mcraiha/spine-unity-docs/esoteric-site-version.md

 SkeletonUtility allows interfacing between the transforms of `Spine.Bones` and `UnityEngine.Transform`s.
 This lets you drive `Bone` movement by controlling `UnityEngine.Transform`s, or let `GameObject`s follow `Bone` movements.

-Several other modules are also included in the `spine-unity\Modules\` folder, which are ready-to-use for certain simple cases, but are really useful as sample implementations to be studied or modified.
+Several other modules are also included in the `spine-unity\Modules\` folder, which are ready-to-use for certain simple cases, but are really useful as sample implementations to be studied or modified for more advanced uses.

-Some modules are dependent on each other but you can freely remove unused modules from your project by deleting their specific folders without worrying about affecting the rest of Spine's functionality.
+You can freely remove unused modules from your project by deleting their specific folders without worrying about affecting the rest of Spine's functionality.
+Note: some modules may be dependent on another module.
+Try removing them one by one.
+Unity should warn you after compiling if some classes were dependent on those deleted files.

 # Controlling Animation
 ![](http://i.imgur.com/7qOlCn8.png)